OverZealous/gulp-cdnizer/README.md

 Array of sources or objects defining sources to cdnize.
 Each item in the array can be one of two types, a simple glob or object hashmap.

-Globs are simply matched against found sources, and have the `defaultBase` prepended to them.
-They will not get fallbacks.
+When using a glob, if it matches a source, the `defaultCDN` template is applied.
+Because there is no `test`, the script will not have a fallback.

-The object hashmap allows for more fine-tuning of the result, using the following properties:
+The object hashmap gives you full control, using the following properties:

 > ##### options.files[].file

 > Type: `String`
 > Default: (none) **required**

 > Glob to match against for the file to cdnize.
 All properties within this object will be applied to all files that match the glob.
 Globs are matched in a first-come, first-served basis, where only the first matched object hashmap is applied.